 First, the fence materials are cleaned and prepped for treatment.
 Then the fence is either dipped into an electro-statically charged color powder or sprayed with the powder.
 The charge holds the powder to the metal surface.
 The powder is then baked onto the fence, it melts and flows forming a solid layer.
 The layer of the coating is approximately twice the thickness of a baked enamel or acrylic finish.
 This makes the fence more resistant to scratches and allows the beauty to last longer.
 When powder coating aluminum fencing, it will give you long-lasting beauty at a very reasonable cost.

 Why Choose Powder Coating?

 Powder coating creates an attractive, durable, high-quality finish, which serves to increase the life of your fence.
-Powder coated surfaces are more resistant to chipping, scratching, chemicals, fading, and general wear and tear than other finishes.
+Powder coated fences are more resistant to chipping, scratching, chemicals, fading, and general wear and tear than other finishes.

 Why It’s Better than Paint

 Surfaces that are powder coated are less likely to scratch, chip or fade than paint or other finishes and they are also more resistant to wear and tear over time.
 Powder coating is also more environmentally friendly than liquid paint, since powder coating uses no solvents and eliminates pollutants in the air.
 Powder coated fence finishes last much longer than liquid paint applications, and require just one single application.